 “It’s pretty strenuous as far as a workout.
 It loosens me up, actually.
 If we have to be at the gym at 5:30, I’ll go about 3 and I get out at 4:30.
 I go straight to the arena.
 I’ll already be loose and ready to go.
 It’s very relaxing.”

-This seven-time All-Star last played for Houston Rockets in 2017/18 as part of an illustrious NBA career that spanned 20 seasons.
-He has been practicing yoga for many years now.
+This seven-time All-Star officially retired as a Boston Celtic in 2021 after he last played for Houston Rockets in 2017/18.
+Johnson’s illustrious NBA career spanned 20 seasons, and he has been practicing yoga for many years now.

 Aaron Rodgers, QB, Green Bay Packers